romanthekat/r-notes/README.md

   -depth int
         graph depth to render (default 2)
   -ignoreTags string
-    	comma seperated list of tags to ignore notes with -notePath string
+    	comma seperated list of tags which is used to ignore/filter notes -notePath string
         a path to note file
   -outputPath string